edward-qin/Japanese-Art-DCGAN/index.markdown

 ![Version 3 Results](assets/v3.gif)
 *Version 3 Generated Images*

+From the loss plot, we

 # Reflection on setbacks

-Throughout the training process, we experience a few difficulties.
+Throughout the training process, we experienced a few difficulties.
 First, we saw that the losses were spiking in the version 1 model.
 We could not determine what exactly caused the spiking, but we recognized that GAN model training is difficult and unstable.
 We attributed the spiking behavior to mode collapse, where the discriminator was trained too quickly and the generator could only make minor changes before the discriminator learned the generator's change.

 Secondly, we realized that our data was unstructured.
 The data used in other GAN models has usually been the Celebrity A dataset, where celebrity faces are aligned.
 However, our images were both unaligned and of different objects.
 We had both landscapes and people in the art.
 As such, we noticed that our generator mimicked the Japanese Art _style_ well, but not necessarily the structure of the objects in the image.